The Home Incarceration Program is a non-residential alternative to the detention home for juveniles charged with criminal offenses.

 Must not be charged with a violent juvenile felony

 Must be willing to abide by Home Incarceration Program rules

-Outreach – Juveniles are released to the custody of their parents / guardians.
-Home Incarceration Officers make routine, unannounced face-to-face contacts with juveniles.
+Electronic Monitoring – Juveniles are released by the court to the custody of their parents/guardians with a GPS ankle monitor used to monitor their precise location at all times.
+Home Incarceration Officers provide additional supervision by making routine, unannounced face-to-face contacts with juveniles.

 Diversion Outreach (P.O.
-Sanctioned House Restriction) – Same as Outreach program, however referral is not sent by a judge but rather by a juvenile’s probation officer to divert the juvenile from court.
+Sanctioned House Restriction) – Same as House Arrest, however referral is not sent by a judge but rather by a juvenile’s probation officer to divert the juvenile from court.

 For more information, please contact the Program Administrator for Detention Alternatives at 804-706-2937.